2019-2020 Undergraduate & Graduate Catalog

 The Detroit Center located at 163 Madison Street in downtown Detroit provides a central location for Grand Valley State University activities in the Detroit area.
 The building, located close to Comerica Park, contains classrooms, offices, and support spaces used primarily by the Charter Schools Office and the College of Education.

 Visiting the Campuses

-Prospective students are always welcome to visit the campus and talk with staff in Admissions or Financial Aid.
-The Admissions Office is happy to make arrangements for you to tour the campus and meet with an admissions counselor.
+Prospective students are always welcome to visit the campus and talk with staff in admissions or financial aid.
+The Admissions Office is happy to make arrangements for prospective students to tour the campus and meet with an admissions counselor.

 From September through April, the Admissions Office is open Monday through Thursday from 8 a.m. to 6 p.m. and on Fridays from 8 a.m. to 5 p.m.
 Appointments are available on Saturdays from 9 a.m. to 4 p.m. during Grand Valley's academic year.
 Summer hours are from 8 a.m. to 5 p.m., Monday through Friday.